 Fair value of investment in trading securities are based on quoted prices in active markets.
-The carrying amounts of the Company's other financial instruments including cash and cash equivalents, accounts receivable, deposits, due from related parties, and other current assets, accounts payable, due to related parties and accrued expenses and other current liabilities approximate their fair values because of the short-term nature of these assets and liabilities.
+The carrying amounts of the Company's other financial instruments including cash and cash equivalents, accounts receivable, deposits, due from related parties, and other current assets, due to related parties and accrued expenses and other current liabilities approximate their fair values because of the short-term nature of these assets and liabilities.
 For lease liabilities, fair value approximates their carrying value at the year-end as the interest rates used to discount the host contracts approximate market rates.
-For the three months ended October 31, 2023 and 2022, there are no transfers between different levels of inputs used to measure fair value.
+For the three and six months ended January 31, 2024 and 2023, there are no transfers between different levels of inputs used to measure fair value.